Benohene/pb_majestic_cloding/README.md

 ## Tools & Technologies Used

-This site couldn't have been created without a variety of tools and technologies.
-I've listed the ones used below.
+This site needed a lot of tools and technologies to make it possible.
+Therefore the following were used for production.

-- HTML used for the main site content.
+- HTML used for the main site structure content.
-- CSS used for the main site design and layout.
+- CSS used for the main site styling, designing and layout.
-- CSS :root variables used for reusable styles throughout the site.
+- CSS :root variables used for reusable styles throughout the site especially the colors.
 - CSS Flexbox used for an enhanced responsive layout.
 - JavaScript used for user interaction on the site.
 - Python used as the back-end programming language.